 Mary Poppins leads the children to journey to magical realms, like the Pied Piper.
 Rather than a broom, she flies with an umbrella, but she does manipulate and control reality.
 She gaslights the children, telling them they had imagined their journeys to other realms and even threatens to report them to the police if they don’t stop talking about it.
 This is on the pretext that she doesn’t want the children to tell anyone about her ability to perform magical tricks – but why let the children experience these things and then make out they are imagining it all?

-These videos are very revealing and after seeing the truly shocking extent of damaging indoctrination we have been subjected to, some may – perhaps wisely – choose not to have anything Disney in their home.
+These videos are very revealing and after seeing the truly shocking extent of the damaging occult indoctrination we have been subjected to, some may – perhaps wisely – choose not to have anything to do with Walt Disney in their home.

 For further information – an in-depth article on Disney: